vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

     - “switchport mode dynamic auto”

-HOWEVER … if the other Giao diện is set to “static Access” (Access mode), it will NOT form a Trunk, it will be an Access Cổng
+HOWEVER … if the other Interface is set to “static Access” (Access mode), it will NOT form a Trunk, it will be an Access Port

 DYNAMIC AUTO: